 - Avoid touching your face.

-- It’s better to bring your own food and beverage on the plane if you can plan for it.
-It’s less about the beverage itself and more about the transaction between you and the flight attendant and every other passenger in the plane that they have been exposed to.
+- It’s better to bring your own food and beverage if you can plan for it.
+It’s less about the meal itself and more about the transaction between you and the person serving the food.

-- Try to limit the number of personal items and clothing exposed to the airplane seat and floor environment unless you know you have access to laundry facilities on arrival at your destination.
+- Try to limit the number of personal items and clothing exposed to the public surfaces, like plane seats or bus floors unless you know you have access to laundry facilities on arrival at your destination.

 - Probably the most important thing in a hotel room is not to drink from any of the glass or ceramic cups.
 You just have no idea when they were last washed or who touched them last.